Sampling via Stochastic Interpolants by Langevin-based Velocity and Initialization Estimation in Flow ODEs

-In this work, we propose a novel framework for sampling from unnormalized Boltzmann densities, driven by linear stochastic interpolants~\citep{albergo2023building, albergo2025stochastic}; see also~\citet{WS2025} for an overview.
+In this work, we propose a novel framework for sampling from unnormalized Boltzmann densities, driven by linear stochastic interpolants~\cite{albergo2023building, albergo2025stochastic}; see also~\cite{WS2025} for an overview.
 Linear stochastic interpolants induce a probability flow ODE that transports an easy-to-sample initialization distribution to the complex target distribution via Gaussian convolution.
-Our approach decomposes the intractable problem of sampling from a multi-modal target into a sequence of tractable subproblems, each solvable via Langevin diffusion.
-Specifically, we employ Langevin diffusion to (i) generate samples from the distribution of an intermediate time of the interpolant, where the distribution is still easy to sample from via Langevin diffusion.
-Starting from this intermediate time we (ii) use the ODE associated to the interpolant and estimate the vector field using Langevin diffusion as well.
+Our approach decomposes the intractable problem of sampling from a multi-modal target into a sequence of tractable subproblems, each solvable via Langevin Monte Carlo.
+Specifically, we employ Langevin Monte Carlo to (i) generate samples from the distribution of an intermediate time of the interpolant, where the distribution is still easy to sample from via Langevin Monte Carlo.
+Starting from this intermediate time we (ii) use the ODE associated to the interpolant and estimate the vector field using Langevin Monte Carlo as well.
+For the whole procedure see Fig. \ref{fig:strategy}.
 In order to improve both (i) and (ii), we apply preconditioning to these Langevin diffusions.
 This adaptively scales step sizes based on the local geometry of the distribution, thereby enhancing convergence.